Make-ahead Irish Guinness Stew is the perfect comfort food for celebrating Saint Paddy’s Day.

 Lamb vs. beef in Guinness Stew

 You can use either lamb or beef in Irish Guinness Stew.
 I absolutely adore lamb shoulder in the stew (you can also use leg of lamb).
 With that being said, it’s sometimes easier (and more economical) to find a good chuck roast.
-As you break down the roast (whether you choose lamb shoulder or beef chuck roast), you’ll notice that the roast pulls apart easily into “meat bundles” surrounded (except for the cut sides) by membranes: fascia and tendon sheaths, which are gristly if not removed.
+As you break down the roast (whether you choose lamb shoulder/leg or beef chuck roast), you’ll notice that the roast pulls apart easily into “meat bundles” surrounded (except for the cut sides) by membranes: fascia and tendon sheaths, which are gristly if not removed.
 Once you trim away this gristle and any excess fat, you can easily cut everything into bite-sized cubes.
 If you like, you can even break this step out on its own and prep the meat the night before you plan to cook the stew.

 In my opinion, chuck roast is easier to prep than lamb shoulder.
 But the difference isn’t so great that you shouldn’t snap up a lamb shoulder if you can get it—especially if it’s on a raging sale.

 Crockpot stews fall down in the veggie department, IMHO.
 By the time the meat is fall-apart tender, much of the veg will have…well, fallen apart.
 For this reason, because I want the potatoes and carrots to shine, I par-cook them (by steaming or boiling) until they’re tender.
 Then I add them to the stew for the last 30 minutes of cooking.
 You can do this part up to a day in advance: just keep the veggies refrigerated in an airtight container.
 (You can choose not to par-cook the potatoes and carrots: your stew will still be yummy.)

 The exception to this rule is the onion and celery: I use them in forming the base of the soup, so they melt right into the finished broth—I’m not worried about that.
 If you’d like to add in some frozen pearl onions near the end of the cook time, be my guest.